Same-sex marriage (SSM) in Utah:

 "The state has placed [same-sex couples] and their families in a state of legal limbo with respect to adoptions, child care and custody, medical decisions, employment and health benefits, future tax implications, inheritance, and many other property and fundamental rights associated with marriage.
 These legal uncertainties and lost rights cause harm each day that the marriage is not recognized."...
 Although the state has a general interest in representing the wishes of its voters, that interest does not outweigh the harms [same-sex couples] face by having their constitutional rights violated. ..."

 Governor Gary Herbert and Attorney General Sean Reyes shall immediately recognize the marriages by same-sex couples entered pursuant to Utah marriage licenses issued and solemnized between December 20, 2013, and January 6, 2014, and afford these same-sex marriages all the protections benefits and responsibilities given to all marriages under Utah law. ... " 1

-This decision has been stayed for 21 days, to allow state officials to appeal the District Court ruling if they wish.
+This decision was stayed for 21 days, to allow state officials to appeal the District Court ruling if they wish.

 Missy Larsen, spokesperson for the Attorney General, issued a statement, saying: